priyans619/Songify-Music-App/README.md

 5.**Song Details Page** -Users can see additional information about the song, such as the song’s music video and lyrics and a list of similar songs.

+6.**Music Player** - Users can click on player which includes basic controls such as previous song, the next song, and pause/play buttons.
+Additional details such as the song’s name, author, volume, repeat, and duration controls are a plus.